 Some of this walk was by road, especially out to the lighthouse.
 It felt strange to have cars pass by after days of woodland and coastal seclusion.

 The lighthouse had a nice café where we sat and took in the beautiful panoramic views.
 We decided not to take the museum tour, instead, we set off back along the road and cut onto the footpath, heading once again over high rocky headlands towards Calla Tirant.

-Banks of dark threatening clouds were moving in from the sea and we could feela spattering of rain.
+Banks of dark threatening clouds were moving in from the sea over Menorca and we could feel a spattering of rain.
 Our timing proved to be as close to perfection as you could wish for.
-As we cut across a beach and climbed some steep wooden steps into Cala Tirant, the wind picked up suddenly and the heavens opened in a torrential downpour that went on for nearly an hour.
+Finally, we cut across a beach and climbed some steep wooden steps into Cala Tirant.
+Then, the wind picked up suddenly and the heavens opened in a torrential downpour that went on for nearly an hour.

 We sat, sipping some delicious beers and looked out on all this with a great sense of satisfaction.
 We had as good as completed our walking holiday.
 From here, after the rain stopped, it was a short 20 minute walk back to our hotel in Fornells.

 Our wonderful adventure was all but over and we had enjoyed every minute of it.
-We made the most of what there was to offer by way of walks and observing the natural world.
-We got lots of swimming in and time out relaxing in the sun, as well as learning the history and culture of this proud little island.
+Finally, we made the most of what there was to offer by way of walks and observing the natural world of Menorca.
+We got lots of swimming in and time out relaxing in the sun.
+We also learned a lot about the history and culture of this proud little island.

-The next day we hopped on a transfer for the hour-long journey to Mao and home.
+The next day we hopped on a transfer for the hour-long journey to Mao and back home.